mauliksavalia/Project-9-Obstacle-Detector/README.md

 The fully qualified atSigns and the information in their secondary servers can be interacted with using verbs provided by the atProtocol.

+If you’re making a Java app, you can either fork the at_java repository and run mvn install to create a JAR to use a dependency, or create a maven project and use our dependency through the pom.xml.